alttester/AltTester-Unity-SDK/Docs/source/pages/alttester-with-appium.md

 - Enter the AltTester® Server host;
 - Enter the AltTester® Server port;
-- Enter the app name that will be used by the tests when connecting.
+- Enter the app name that will be used by the tests when connecting;
+- Check "Don't show this again" to prevent the popup from appearing on subsequent launches.

 Because the popup is built using native UI elements, you can fully interact with it from Appium or Selenium: locate the fields and buttons using your preferred locator strategy (for example accessibility id, xpath, or text), type the desired host, port and app name values, and confirm the dialog before starting your AltTester® tests.